DevExpress/devextreme-documentation/concepts/40 Angular Components/70 TypeScript Support/05 Component Specific Types.md

     >
     </dx-date-box>

-If you need the same type for multiple components, you can also import this type from `common` submodule:
+If you need several components of the same type, you can import that type from the `common` submodule:

     <!-- tab: app.component.ts -->
     // In the sample below, ValidationRule is imported for each component: